 After a long and productive life, Goldsbrough died at Tocal in August 1898; he was buried in the village paddock with a kurrajongs tree planted on his breast and a stone placed at his head.
 No epitaph could possibly have been written on it that matched the one Goldsbrough had already made for himself both in the Stud Book and in the racing calendar.
 Surveying the priceless Goldsbrough broodmares in the Tocal paddocks and the simple grave, one might have reflected on Sir Christopher Wren’s motto: si monumentum requiris, circumspice (“if you require a monument, look around you.”).
-In the light of Goldsbrough’s extraordinary success at stud, given the similarity in their bloodlines, it is tempting to speculate as to what Benvolio might have achieved had he too, been spared to serve?
+In the light of Goldsbrough’s extraordinary success at stud, given the similarity in their bloodlines, it is tempting to speculate as to what Benvolio might have achieved had he too, been spared to serve.

-Goldsbrough was John Tait’s last great racehorse.
+Goldsbrough was to be John Tait’s last great racehorse.
 There would be other good horses with which he would try to win the Derby again – most notably Melbourne – and although he gained placings, the days of dominance by Byron Lodge were drawing to a close.
-Tait’s last big race success came when Amendment won The Metropolitan in 1877.
+Tait’s last big race success came when Amendment won the A.J.C.
+Great Metropolitan Stakes in 1877.
 Diagnosed with a weak heart, Tait wound down his affairs as the decade of the 1870s expired.
 ‘Caspian’ writing in the Australian Town and Country Journal in May 1880 on the eve of Tait’s departure for a holiday in England, estimated that between 1865 and 1880 Tait had won almost £30,000 in stakes alone, excluding added money.

 A measure of Tait’s status in the Sydney sporting community came in March 1886 when, on the eve of his last visit to Europe, he was entertained at a banquet at Baumann’s Refreshment Rooms in Pitt-street to celebrate both his upcoming trip and his 70th birthday of five months earlier.
-The five times Premier of New South Wales, Sir John Robertson, was in the chair and the company included the then Premier, Patrick Jennings, together with other premiers in George Dibbs and George Reid as well as such sporting luminaries as James White, William Long, and Edward Lee.
-That guest list is indicative of the sway that the Turf held in the upper echelons of political life in the colony during Australia’s gilded age.
-It was in May 1888 that John Tait collapsed and died of heart failure while in a train en route from his Petersham residence into the city.
+The five-time Premier of New South Wales, Sir John Robertson, was in the chair and the company included the then Premier, Patrick Jennings, together with other premiers in George Dibbs and George Reid as well as such sporting luminaries as James White, William Long, and Edward Lee.
+That guest list is indicative of the powerful sway that the Turf held in the upper echelons of political life in the colony during Australia’s gilded age.
+It was in May 1888 that John Tait collapsed and died of heart failure while on a train en route from his Petersham residence into the city.
 He was buried in Waverley cemetery without religious rites and left an estate valued at almost £25,000.

-Tait’s faithful servant and trainer, Jimmy Ashworth followed his former boss to the grave almost five years later.
+Tait’s faithful servant and assistant trainer, Jimmy Ashworth followed his former boss to the grave almost five years later.
 As Tait’s activities at Byron Lodge diminished in the late 1870s, Ashworth accepted the position of A.J.C.
 Clerk of the Course; his debut in that guise came on Easter Monday, 1879, on the first day of the autumn meeting.
 The position in those days carried with it similar functions on behalf of Tattersall’s Club and, until just before Ashworth’s death, proprietary racecourses in the metropolitan area as well.
 Ashworth was performing his duties at Warwick Farm on that fateful day in October 1892 when he met with an accident that ultimately claimed his life.
 After the horses had passed the post in the Welter Handicap, the opening race on the card, Ashworth mounted on his favourite cob, was returning to the stand when he collided with the mare Cushla, ridden by the implausibly named G. Gee.
 Both riders were thrown, but whereas Gee escaped injury, Ashworth sustained a broken thigh and was removed to Prince Alfred Hospital, where he died almost a month later.
 A single man with neither wife nor child to mourn him, Ashworth passed from the scene bequeathing a modest legacy of £1,265.